 \subsubsection{Patch-wise Dependency}

 Patch-based architectures play a crucial role in the Transformer models for both Natural Language Processing (NLP) \cite{devlin2018bert} and Computer Vision (CV) \cite{dosovitskiy2020vit}.
-Since point-wise representations are insufficient to capture local semantic information in temporal data, several studies \cite{Yuqietal-2023-PatchTST, zhou2023onefitsall, liu2024timer} have been devoted to exploring patch-level temporal dependencies within time series data.
+Since point-wise representations often fall short in capturing local semantic information in temporal data, several studies \cite{Yuqietal-2023-PatchTST, zhou2024one, liu2024timer} have been devoted to exploring patch-level temporal dependencies in time series data.

-Pioneer work Autoformer \cite{wu2021autoformer} proposes an \emph{Auto-Correlation} \emph{Mechanism}, \whx{which captures the series-wise dependencies of time series} to replace canonical point-wise self-attention.
+Pioneer work Autoformer \cite{wu2021autoformer} proposes an \emph{Auto-Correlation} \emph{Mechanism} to replace canonical point-wise self-attention, enabling the model to learn series-wise dependencies.
 Based on the stochastic process theory \cite{papoulis2002probability}, Auto-Correlation utilizes the Fast Fourier Transform to discover the time-delay similarities between different sub-series.
-A time delay module is further proposed to aggregate the similar sub-series from underlying periods instead of the relation between scattered points, \whx{which firstly explores the sub-series level modeling in Transformer-based models.}
+A time delay module is further proposed to aggregate similar sub-series from underlying periods instead of the relation between scattered points, which firstly explores the sub-series level modeling in Transformer-based models.

-\whx{Different from} modifying the attention mechanism, most recent works utilize patch-wise representations of time series data and perform a self-attention mechanism to capture patch-wise dependencies \cite{Yuqietal-2023-PatchTST, du2023preformer, xue2024card}.
-PatchTST \cite{Yuqietal-2023-PatchTST} and follow-up works split time series $\mathbf{X}$ into a sequence of overlapped patches and embed each patch following:
+Different from modifying the attention mechanism, most recent works utilize patch-wise representations of the data and perform a canonical self-attention mechanism to capture patch-wise dependencies \cite{Yuqietal-2023-PatchTST, du2023preformer, xue2024card}.
+PatchTST \cite{Yuqietal-2023-PatchTST} and its subsequent works split time series $\mathbf{X}$ into a sequence of overlapped patches and embed each patch following: